lazymia/lazymia/README.md

 - 👋 Hi, I’m Chiamaka.
-For development purpose, `Lazymia`, for when I'm being a girly girl, `No Sugar Needed`.
+For development purpose, `Lazymia`, for when I'm being a girlie girl, `No Sugar Needed`.
-- 👀 ...and I do awemaxing things in software quality assurance.
-Consider me a `runaway` developer, but hey, I'm getting my things together for a come back.
+- 👀 ...and I do awemazing things in software quality assurance with a deep interest in Data Analysis and Engineering.
+Consider me a `runaway` developer, but hey, I'm getting my things together for a come back in a field I'll enjoy doing.
-- 🌱 I’m currently learning Java - not exactly pivoting, but looking to understand Java indepth to handle other automation frameworks, and from the looks of things, I did enjoy my time exploring the new language, but, I prefer JavaScript, so I'm back to facing it, wish me luck!
+- 🌱 I’m currently deep diving into Data Analysis
-- 💞️ I’m looking to collaborate on anything software quality assurance and frontend development that requires my expertise
+- 💞️ I’m looking to collaborate on anything software quality assurance and Data Analysis and Engineering.
 - 📫 How to reach me, shoot me an email @ hello.chiamaka@gmail.com

 <!---